Bazaar: Layout and architecture

 Permanent bazaars were established in urban zones, usually within the city walls and close to the heart of the city.
-In much of the Middle East and North Africa, the bazaar is a network of interconnected spaces, including streets and buildings, with diverse architectural forms.
+In much of West Asia and North Africa, the bazaar is a network of interconnected spaces, including streets and buildings, with diverse architectural forms.
 Its boundaries are not sharply defined and can vary according to circumstance, as the bazaar is closely integrated with its urban surroundings and with other important institutions of the city.

 Although there is great variety among the bazaars of this region, there are three recurring elements, in addition to the general network of market streets.
 One element is the individual shops or booths that line each side of a market street.
 The shops are usually small spaces open to the street and occupied by merchants.
 They are typically equipped with large shutters which can be closed and locked when the shopkeeper is away.
 Another element is a more secure market area, usually centrally located and consisting of streets that were covered or roofed.
 This complex is variably known as a qayṣariyya, bedesten, or khān, depending on the city or historical period.
 It usually hosted the most prestigious and profitable trades such as jewelry, perfumes, and textiles.
 In order to protect these goods, the entrances to this area could be closed and locked at night or in times of danger.
 The other recurring element is the presence of courtyard buildings entered via a single large doorway.
 Often translated into English as a caravanserai, this type of building is known in different regions as a funduq, khān, samsara, or wakāla.
 They could serve a variety of functions including an inn for travelers and merchants, a manufacturing center, a trade venue, or a warehouse.